bartlamboo/pwm_fan_control/README.md

 # pwn_fan_control

 Very simple setup to control my EC fan.
-The EPS8266 uses PWN to send out 0-10V to the fan's input.
+The EPS8266 uses PWM to send out 0-10V to the fan's input.
 It first connects to a wifi network and the uses MQTT for input/output.

 Components: